 School terms coincide with the NSW State School Term dates.

-The school classes are conducted on Sunday from 9:00 to 11:00 am.
+The Serbian School classes are conducted on Sundays from 9:00 to 11:00 am.

 School fees are due and payable quarterly on the first day of each term.
 Precise fee amounts will depend on the number of children enrolling from each familly.